 Don’t use software that sends out 9,000 comments to different blogs.
 You never read the posts.
 You’re just commenting on them.
 Those things don’t work.
 That’s cotton candy short-term stuff.

 Finding blogs in your niche is easy.
-In fact, Google has a blog search feature.
-If you are interested in reading some of the most profitable blogs on the planet check out the Ad Age Power 150.
+In fact, even Google has a blog search feature.

 5. Article marketing